raygaeta/raygaeta/README.md

   <img src="https://github.com/raygaeta/raygaeta/blob/main/hero-2.gif?raw=true" alt="Hero" width="100%" height="400" />
 </p>

 My passion lies at the intersection of data visualization and frontend technology.
 I specialize in **JavaScript, React, WEBGL, and Three.js**.
-I am most excited about using code creatively to build functional digitaal experiences with careful UI/UX design.
+I am most excited about using code creatively to build functional digital experiences with careful UI/UX design.
 I hold a B.S. in Biology from the University of California, Los Angeles, where I used code to visualize data.

 <h2 align="center">🫂 Let's Connect!</h2>